Information on the 2025-2026 season will be posted as soon as possible.

 Rules

-The aim of LESAA is to promote an interest and love for the game, while developing skills in a healthy competitive environment, or recreational environment dependent on the skill level of athletes.
+The purpose of LESAA is to promote an interest in and love for the game of basketball while developing player skills in a healthy, competitive or recreational environment, depending on the athletes’ skill level.

 Participants